bitcoin/bitcoin/src/test/README.md

 and tests weren't explicitly disabled.

-Assuming the build directory is named `build`, the unit tests can be run with `ctests --test-dir build`, which includes unit tests from subtrees.
+Assuming the build directory is named `build`, the unit tests can be run with `ctest --test-dir build`, which includes unit tests from subtrees.

 To run the unit tests manually, launch `build/src/test/test_bitcoin`.
 To recompile after a test file was modified, run `cmake --build build` and then run the test again.
 If you